GabrielOak256/Worms/README.md

 https://archive.org/details/david-maynard-worms-development-notes

 Unfortunately, the source code looked too much like assembly language for me to understand how to rewrite the behavior in C++.
-I figured I could write out such a set of codes, by looking through the list of path images and picking paths that are open, before recalling that I already implemented RAND mode to do that autonomously.
+I figured I could write out such a set of codes by looking through the list of path images and picking paths that are open, before recalling that I already implemented RAND mode to do that autonomously.